OpenIntroStat/ims/README.md

-OpenIntro - Introductory Statistics with Randomization and Simulation, First Edition is available at http://www.openintro.org under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported license (CC BY-NC-SA).
-See [LICENSE](LICENSE.md) for more information.
+This branch contains work-in-progress files for OpenIntro - Introductory Statistics with Randomization and Simulation, Second Edition.
+For complete First Edition files see master branch.

 - - -